QW-Group/mvdparser/README.md

 ### Build from source with mingw32-make in cygwin

+Install (for cygwin),
+mingw64-x86_64-gcc-core
+mingw64-i686-gcc-core
+cygwin-mingw

-Navigate to Makefile in cygwin terminal and use mingw32-make to make.
+Navigate to Makefile in cygwin.
+Use mingw32-make to make.

 ## Versioning